College Goes Back to SUNY Brockport

-Beginning July 1, The College at Brockport will be revisiting its roots by returning to a prior use of its name: SUNY Brockport.
+Beginning July 1, SUNY Brockport will be revisiting its roots by returning to a prior use of its name: SUNY Brockport.

-The institution was known as SUNY Brockport until becoming The College at Brockport in 2007.
+The institution was known as SUNY Brockport until becoming SUNY Brockport in 2007.
 And while it made sense at the time to do so, today it makes sense to change again.